 We would like to invite you to become a Guardian of our meadow, Reg’s Wildflower Meadow, and help to secure the future of the Hawk Conservancy Trust.

-We are appealing to friends and supporters of the Trust to help us raise funds by becoming a Guardian of the Meadow and adopting a plot.
 In 1995, we created a seven-acre wildflower meadow, returning what was for decades an agricultural field back to original chalk downland.
 Named in memory of one of the Trust’s founders, Reg Smith, the meadow is an integral part of the visitor’s experience.
 The meadow is a special place to many people whether it be memories of watching our beautiful birds fly across the wild flowers, where wedding photos were taken, to remember a loved one, or by simply bringing it to life by being part of our Sarson Falconer display.

 By sharing our past with you, we hope that you can help secure our future